balk77/appdaemon-energy-recorder/README.md

 - Energy consumption sensors in Home Assistant for
   - `grid_import`, `grid_export`, `solar_production`, `battery_charge` and `battery_discharge`
   - `misc_consumption`; this can be a calculated sensor for the consumption of the whole house.
 Equal to `(grid_import - grid_export) + solar_production + (battery_discharge - battery_charge)`
+  - Optionally you can add other (metered) consumers; make sure to not include them in `misc_consumption`

 **1. Database Initialization**
 Before running the application, you must initialize your PostgreSQL database schema.
 The system uses a normalized table structure to store all measurement types (grid, solar, battery) in a single, efficient table.